 Last night’s Presidential debate dominated the Twitterverse (and rightfully so).
 In fact, Mashable is reporting that it was “the most tweeted event in U.S. political history”.
 If you are active on Twitter, I imagine you were following “#debate” tweets at minimum, and perhaps sharing your own thoughts about the debate as well.
-Today’s post is for those who were active in the #debate tweets last night – from your personal or business profile on Twitter.
+Today’s post is for those who were active in the #debate tweets last night –to help you remember your Twitter manners whether tweeting from your personal or business profile on Twitter.

 Here’s a reminder and crash course on Twitter manners: